If you are looking at the various GPS watches for runners with a heart rate monitor, you might feel a little overwhelmed with the volume of choice.

 But first make sure you understand what your specific requirements are.

-And make sure you not only think about these requirements now, but also what they might be in 12 months or so.
+And make sure you not only think about your requirements now but also what they might be in 12 months or so.

 Do you want something that can do the job but is primarily a fashion statement (an Apple watch).